ljdzed/ljdzed/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on the Community Development of Rushdown Revolt
+- 🌱 I’m currently learning about Artificial Intelligence with Q-Learning, Networking, and Compilers.
+- 👯 I’m looking to collaborate on ...
+- 💬 Ask me about ...
+- ⚡ Fun fact: ...

 <!--
 **ljdzed/ljdzed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.